 By Hal, Rainbow Services Librarian

 Did you know?
-Illinois is one of only six states with an inclusive curriculum bill that ensures students in public schools learn about LGBTQ+ and their contributions as part of their history curriculum.
+Illinois is one of only seven states with an inclusive curriculum bill that ensures students in public schools learn about LGBTQ+ and their contributions as part of their history curriculum.

-In their most recent published survey results (pdf), GLSEN found that inclusive curriculums have a positive impact on the safety and mental health of LGBTQ+ students.
+In their published survey results from 2021 (pdf), GLSEN found that inclusive curriculums have a positive impact on the safety and mental health of LGBTQ+ students.
 Students at schools with inclusive curriculums were less likely to hear homophobic and transphobic remarks, had lower levels of victimization, and were less likely to miss school.

 You can celebrate Pride and help make Oak Park a more supportive and inclusive community by learning about LGBTQ+ people and history with the young people in your life.